oscarella/UW-Course-Builder/README.md

 # UW-Course-Builder

-Based on the University of Waterloo's [2025-2026 Undergraduate Calendar] (https://uwaterloo.ca/academic-calendar/undergraduate-studies/catalog#/), browse course offerings to create your own custom schedule.
+Based on the University of Waterloo's [2025-2026 Undergraduate Calendar](https://uwaterloo.ca/academic-calendar/undergraduate-studies/catalog#/), browse course offerings to create your own custom schedule.

 ### Render
 This web application is publicly hosted on render.com (https://uw-course-builder.onrender.com/).
-However, due to slow loading speeds, it is recommended that you host locally for better experience.
+Due to slow loading speeds, it is recommended that you host locally for better experience.

 ### Upcoming Features
 - Based on major/minor, confirm if schedule meets all requirements
 - Course tree that visually shows course prerequisites and antirequisites
-- Get course recommendations based on course selection and schedules of other users
+- Get course recommendations based on course selection and other schedules

 ### Hosting Locally (for bash)
 1. Clone the repo in terminal